 The Kwa Maritane Bush Lodge offers visitors game drives and bush walks.
 It is child-friendly and visitors will have access to free Wi-Fi during their stay if they suffer social media withdrawal symptoms.

-Visitors can dine at the Kwa Lefikeng Restaurant, which offers a Fisherman’s Catch seafood evening on Friday’s and a spit for Sunday lunch.
+Visitors can dine at the Kwa Lefikeng Restaurant, which hosts a Fisherman’s Catch seafood evening on Fridays and a spit Braai for Sunday lunch.